Back to the Fundamentals

 Children crave rhythm.

-Consistent routines, rituals, and structures help children feel safe.
-They can lean on them and trust them.
-However, most children are experiencing the exact opposite right now.
-As they return to school, they may have little to no idea what the “new normal” will look like.
-We can create a sense of security by quickly establishing new routines that our students can rely on and navigate.
-This will help establish a rhythm in your days and offer a sense of predictability in these unpredictable times.
+Routines, rituals, and consistent structures help children feel safe.
+They can rely on them and trust them.
+However, most children are experiencing exactly the opposite right now.
+As they return to school, they may have little or no idea what the “new normal” will look like.
+We can create a sense of safety by quickly establishing new routines that our students can rely on and use for orientation.
+This will help set a rhythm to their days and offer a sense of predictability in these unpredictable times.

 Release

-Our students' emotions will be stirred.
-And we know that when emotions run high, they need somewhere to go.
-Finding healthy ways to preemptively channel this emotional energy for our students can help alleviate dangerous or disruptive flare-ups.
-Integrating daily release outings can be especially helpful in helping students vent frustration before it escalates into aggressive outbursts.
+Our students’ emotions will be stirred.
+And we know that when emotions are stirred, they need somewhere to direct them.
+Finding healthy ways to proactively channel this emotional energy for our students can help prevent dangerous or disruptive outbursts.
+Integrating daily outlets for release can be especially helpful in allowing students to vent frustration before it turns into aggressive explosions.

-These outlets can also help students reflect and express their feelings in ways that don't make them feel self-conscious.
-The beauty of this practice is that we don't even have to know specifically what is happening in a child's life.
-We are simply facilitating a way for emotion to be expressed and released indirectly naturally, whether through music, physical movement, stories or storytelling, writing, poetry, drama, art or even just being outdoors.
-All of these outlets are powerful because they help us get closer to our feelings and experience a sense of release and emotional rest.
+These outlets can also help students reflect on and express their feelings in ways that do not make them feel inhibited.
+The beauty of this practice is that we do not even have to know specifically what is happening in a child’s life.
+We are simply facilitating a way for emotion to be expressed and released indirectly and naturally, whether through music, physical movement, storytelling and narration, writing, poetry, drama, art, or even simply being outdoors.
+All of these outlets are powerful because they help us approach our feelings and experience a sense of release and emotional rest.

-Going back to school right now won't be easy.
-We will have to be creative and think outside the box.
+Returning to school right now will not be easy.
+We will need to be creative and think innovatively.
 We may have to stretch muscles we never knew we had.
-But it can be helpful to remember that this is not a time to focus on outcome and performance, or moving forward or catching up.
+But it may be helpful to remember that this is not a time to focus on outcomes and performance, or on advancing or catching up.
 Shifting our attention to matters of the heart will help our students feel safe.
 This is what will set the stage for learning to occur, when children are ready.

-In the meantime, let's be patient with our students and with ourselves.
+In the meantime, let us be patient with our students and with ourselves.
 We are all in this together.

 Leave your thought here